DNYFZR/RustySynth/README.md

 <br>

-**Background :** Building some audio components as a way of learning how to audio processing & app development in Rust 🖤
+**Background :** Building some audio components as a way of learning audio processing & app development with Rust 🖤

 <br>